Why I Wrote This Guide

 Before committing to any appointment booking system, test the entire customer journey yourself.
 Book a fake appointment using your own phone number and see if the SMS reminder actually arrives.
 Pay a test deposit and check that the amount shows up correctly in pounds.
 If the trial experience is clunky, imagine what your customers will think.

-After running my own service business and speaking to hundreds of other UK small business owners, I’ve narrowed it down to six features that genuinely matter.
+After running my own service business and speaking to hundreds of other UK small business owners, I’ve narrowed it down to seven features that genuinely matter.
 Everything else is nice to have.
 These are non-negotiable.

-1. Deposit Collection in GBP
+1. Deposit collection in GBP

 This is the single biggest thing that will protect your income.
 If you’re a mobile service provider — whether that’s detailing, cleaning, dog grooming, personal training, or anything where you travel to the customer — deposits are essential.
 They reduce no-shows by 70-80% in my experience.

-But the deposit process needs to feel seamless.
+The deposit process needs to feel seamless.
 Your customer selects a service, picks a time slot, and pays a £20 or £30 deposit via card — all on one page, all in pounds sterling, no weird currency conversions.
+Ideally the system supports Apple Pay and Google Pay too, so the customer can confirm and pay with a single tap or a glance at Face ID.
+The whole thing takes seconds rather than asking them to type a 16-digit card number on their phone.

 The payment should go straight to your Stripe account with UK processing, so funds settle in your bank within a couple of working days.
 If your booking system can’t collect deposits natively in GBP without you having to set up a separate payment link or chase people on WhatsApp, it’s not fit for purpose.

-2. Automated SMS Reminders
+2. Automated SMS reminders

 Email reminders are better than nothing, but let’s be honest — half your customers won’t check their email before an appointment.
 SMS has a 98% open rate.
 An automated text message 24 hours before the booking is the single most effective thing you can do to prevent no-shows.

-The key word here is automated.
+The key word is automated.
 You should not be sitting there on Sunday evening manually texting every customer who’s booked for the week ahead.
 That’s exactly the kind of admin that burns you out.
 Your booking system should handle this completely without you lifting a finger.

 Make sure the system sends SMS to UK mobile numbers reliably.
 Test it with an 07 number during your trial.
 If the text doesn’t arrive, move on.
+And check that SMS is included in the base price — some platforms charge per message on top of your monthly fee, which adds up quickly.

 Pro Tip